 Rick Rude Signs with WCW after WWF Departure

-After parting ways with Vince McMahon, Rick Rude went back to working various independent dates and also appeared briefly for All-Japan Pro Wrestling before signing with Ted Turner’s WCW promotion.
+After parting ways with Vince McMahon, Rick Rude went back to working various independent dates and appeared briefly for All-Japan Pro Wrestling before signing with Ted Turner’s WCW promotion.
 Being familiar with the company back from its Jim Crockett Promotion days years earlier, Rude’s return would take place under a mask at Halloween Havoc ’91.
-Here he beat Tom “Z-Man” Zenk before unmasking and joining with Paul Heyman in the “Dangerous Alliance” stable.
+Here he beat Tom "Z-Man" Zenk before unmasking and joining with Paul Heyman in the "Dangerous Alliance" stable.

 Recommended read: Dangerous Alliance | Their Short Yet Impactful Influence on WCW

 As part of the Alliance, Rude would defeat Sting in controversial circumstances to claim the WCW United States title.
-Cheating the hugely popular Sting out of his championship again served to add more bad feeling towards Rude’s character, as did battling his next opponent, perennial good guy, Ricky Steamboat.
+Cheating the hugely popular Sting out of his championship again served to add more bad feelings towards Rude’s character, as did battling his next opponent, perennial good guy, Ricky Steamboat.

 What early 1990s WCW lacked in direction and production values, it more than made up for in match quality.
 Rude’s contest with the popular Steamboat at SuperBrawl II is another example of this.
 His character built upon nasty behavior could back up his actions between the ropes, and the WCW faithful prayed for the day Rude would lose his U.S. Championship.
 Regularly battling the equally talented Steamboat and the powerful Nikita Koloff, Rude would escape with his championship time after time.
 During this period in 1992, Rick Rude was arguably at his peak as an in-ring competitor.
 WCW also used Rude against their world champion on occasions, as the southern outfit tried as best they could to get Ron Simmons to be viewed as a legitimate main eventer.
-However, there were two pay-per-view contests in 1992 that really stood out.
+However, two pay-per-view contests in 1992 really stood out.